xyephy/whive/doc/descriptors.md

 ## Reference

 Descriptors consist of several types of expressions.
-The top level expression is either a `SCRIPT`, or `SCRIPT#CHECKSUM` where `CHECKSUM` is an 8-character alphanumeric descriptor checksum.
+The top level expression is always a `SCRIPT`.

 `SCRIPT` expressions:
 - `sh(SCRIPT)` (top level only): P2SH embed the argument.